 The Zebra Customer Satisfaction Survey — 4.3/5: A survey conducted by The Zebra found Nationwide customers were generally happy with their experiences.
 Customers aged 57 and older were more positive about their Nationwide experience than were younger drivers.

 Claims satisfaction (J.D.
-Power) — Above Average: J.D.
-Power's most recent claims satisfaction study rated Nationwide an 876 out of 1,000, placing it just above average in terms of overall customer service and satisfaction.
+Power) — Average: J.D.
+Power's most recent study rated Nationwide an 876 out of 1,000, near the middle in terms of claims satisfaction.

 Customer satisfaction (J.D.
-Power) — Poor: Nationwide earned one of the lowest marks in J.D.
+Power) — Poor: Nationwide earned among the lowest of marks in J.D.
 Power's 2021 study of customer satisfaction in the auto insurance market.

 Financial strength — Superior: AM Best rates Nationwide an A+, which means that you don't need to worry about the company's ability to pay out insurance claims.